Extinction Rebellion uses new activist tactics to invite insiders WFH to whistleblow on climate-damaging bosses

 8. Peter Geoghegan, investigations editor at Open Democracy, documents “the current culture of opacity” in the latest issue of the London Review of Books, noting that “the number of complaints about FOI requests being stonewalled has risen by 70 per cent in five years, but the information commissioner has never demanded that a public body stop ignoring requests”.
 Today, national newspaper editors have joined forces to demand urgent action to protect FOI.

 9. The TruthTeller project is coordinated by investigative journalist and member of the XR media team, Zoë Blackler.
-The launch campaign was designed with creative activism lab, The Utopia Bureau.

 10. Editors and journalists who would like to discuss a potential collaboration can contact firstname.lastname@example.org.